CHESS-mission/digital_twin_CubeSat/README.md

     │   │   │   └── obc.py
     │   │   ├── payload					# Payload module
     │   │   │   └── payload.py
-    │   │   ├── spacecraft.py			# Implementation of the spacecraft class
+    │   │   ├── spacecraft.py			# Spacecraft class implementation
     │   │   ├── subsystem.py			# Subsystem interface
     │   │   └── telecom					# Telecom module
     │   │       └── telecom.py
-    │   └── utils.py					# Utils functions
+    │   └── utils.py					# Utility functions
-    ├── main.py						# Main file to run
-    └── notebooks					# Additional notebooks used for plots, experiments, and analysis of results
+    ├── main.py							# Main entry point for running the simulation └── notebooks						# Notebooks for visualizations, experiments, and analysis
 ```

 ### Notes

-- *Notebooks/* folder: description of notebooks are provided at the beginning of these notebooks.
-They were generally used to either produce more complicated plots which plotting functions are not general enough to add them in the framework or do additional analysis, or to do experiments and test different functions that are suibsequently added to the framework.
+- *Notebooks/*: Each notebook includes a description at the beginning.
+They are used for advanced plotting, specific analyses, experiments, and testing functions later integrated into the framework.

-- *data/atmosphere_data/* folder: this folder does not need to be updated.
-It contrains data for the **NRLMSISE00**, **JB2008** and **solar_activity** atmosphere models.
-The data for the first two are frequently updated by the library using them (*ATMOS*) at the beginning of the simulations.
-Regarding the $3^{rd}$ model, the data does not need to be updated.
-It is solar activity data ($F10.7$ index and $Ap$) which were exrtracted from the software DRAMA.
+- *data/atmosphere_data/*: Contains data for **NRLMSISE00**, **JB2008** and **solar_activity** atmosphere models.
+Data for the first two are updated automatically by the *ATMOS* library during simulations.
+Solar activity data ($F10.7$ index and $Ap$) for the third model are pre-extracted from DRAMA software and do not require updating.

-- *__init__.py* files are not written in the tree for clarity.
-However they exist in every folder that constitutes a module.

-- *parameters.xlsx* file: this excel document gathers descriptions and sources for the default parameters for the CHESS CubeSat provided in the configuration files.
-If this framework has to be used for another satellite, those will need to be updated.
+- "\_\_init\_\_.py": These files exist in all module directories but are omitted for clarity in the tree.

-- *mode_switch.py*: the mode switch decision tree used for the implementation of the mode switch algorithm in the class `ModeSwitch` can be found in the Appendix of the report located in the *docs/* folder.
+- "mode_switch.py": the mode switch decision tree used for the `ModeSwitch` class implementation can be found in the Appendix of the report under the *docs/* folder.

-- The organization of the code as well as the main design choices are explained in details in the report located in the *docs/* folder.
+- The full code organization and design decisions are explained in detail in the report available in *docs/*.

 ## Usage